pathakshiv2890/java-code-review-guidelines/exception_handling.md

 ### Service Layer
 - ✅ Handle exceptions based on business cases
 - ✅ Translate technical exceptions to business exceptions
-- ✅ Add business context to exceptions
+- ✅ Add business context to exceptions as well as in log messages

 ```java
 // Good - Service layer